 5.10.1 The Director or their nominee shall cause full and accurate Minutes of the SSC meetings to be recorded.

-5.10.2 The Minutes of the SSC meeting shall be promptly distributed to members of the SSC Officers and Surf Life Saving Sydney.
+5.10.2 The Minutes of the SSC meeting shall be promptly distributed to members of the SSC Officers and Surf Life Saving Sydney BOM.

-5.11 SURF SPORTS COMMITTEE
+5.11 SURF SPORTS SUB-COMMITTEE

 5.11.1 The Surf Sports Committee shall comprise all carnival officials who are bona fide members of clubs and have filled in the appropriate renewal form as laid down by the SSC each season and have met any other criteria required by the SSC for membership.